 South Austin Housing Navigation Center

-On September 3, 2025, Austin Homeless Strategies and Operations (HSO) announced an exciting evolution of local homelessness prevention and response efforts.
-The proposed South Austin Housing Navigation Center, located at 2401 South Interstate Highway 35 Service Road 78741, will serve as a brick-and-mortar hub for at-risk households seeking housing stabilization services, and will provide essential support for unhoused residents who are on their journey home.
-Bookmark this page and check back for project updates including virtual meetings you may join to learn more.
+On September 3, Austin Homeless Strategies and Operations (HSO) shared its vision for the future of housing navigation and homelessness prevention. .
+Austin HSO proposed purchase of property at 2401 South Interstate Highway 35 Service Road 78741 to serve at-risk households seeking stability, and to provide essential support for unhoused residents who are on their journey home.

 What is a Housing Navigation Center?